jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 The total reason of the diamond and triangle symbols is that the effect of it has greater consequences for the behavior of the system.
 A diamond symbol makes rules easier to understand: it’s easier to get: “you can’t place a diamond in an object symbol”, than it is to remember “a procedure symbol in an object symbol can’t have a call line”

 *“The reason why both call and reference lines need to be followed is because call and reference lines are actually both kind of like reference lines.
-However, a call line has the side effect that its square will execute if its parent square executes.”*
+However, a call line has the side effect that its square might execute if its parent square executes.”*

 Dat is zo’n beetje waar het kwartje begon te vallen dat het een shape moest zijn en geen line type.